Tier 3 FAQs

 Frequently Asked Questions:

-Tertiary Prevention is most effective when there are positive primary (school-wide) and secondary (classroom) systems in place.
+Tier 3 support is most effective when there are positive Tier 1 (schoolwide) and Tier 2 (targeted group) systems in place.
 In addition, the design and implementation of individualized supports are best executed when they are conducted in a comprehensive and collaborative manner.
 The process should include the individual with behavioral challenges and people who know him/her best all working together to promote positive change all working as a behavioral support team (BST).
 Support should be tailored to people's specific needs and circumstances.
 It should involve a comprehensive approach to understanding and intervening with the behavior, and should use multi-element interventions.
-The goal of Tertiary Prevention is to diminish problem behavior and, also, to increase the student's adaptive skills and opportunities for an enhanced quality of life.
+The goal of Tier 3 support is to diminish problem behavior and, also, to increase the student's adaptive skills and opportunities for an enhanced quality of life.

-What differentiates tertiary (individual) intervention from other systems of positive behavior support?
+What differentiates Tier 3 (individual) intervention from other systems of positive behavior intervention and support?

-The main difference between tertiary and other levels of positive behavior support is the focus of the interventions.
-The defining features of Tertiary Prevention (i.e., identification of goals, data collection and analysis, summary statements, multi-element plans, and a monitoring system) address the needs of individual children.
+The main difference between Tier 3 and other levels of positive behavior intervention and support is the focus of the interventions.
+The defining features of Tier 3 support (i.e., identification of goals, data collection and analysis, summary statements, multi-element plans, and a monitoring system) address the needs of individual children.
 It is support that is focused on meeting individual needs; and the characteristics of individual students and specific circumstances related to them (e.g., differences in the severity of behavior, complexity of environment) dictate a flexible, focused, personalized approach.
-This means that Tertiary Prevention allows teams to vary features of the process (e.g., data collection tools used, breadth of information gathered, specificity and number of hypotheses generated, extent of the behavioral support plan, and degree of monitoring) to provide the most individualized behavior support possible.
+This means that Tier 3 support allows teams to vary features of the process (e.g., data collection tools used, breadth of information gathered, specificity and number of hypotheses generated, extent of the behavioral support plan, and degree of monitoring) to provide the most individualized behavior support possible.

-When should a program of Tertiary Prevention be implemented and who should be involved?
+When should a program of Tier 3 support be implemented and who should be involved?

 Mandates provided by educational and human services agencies define conditions in which individual systems should be used to address concerns related to behavior.
 For example, IDEA requires that a functional behavioral assessment (FBA) be completed and a behavioral intervention plan (BIP) be implemented when disciplinary sanctions result in extended periods (i.e., the first removal beyond 10 cumulative days and every change in placement) in which a student is removed from an environment or suspended (34 C.F.R.
 300.520 (b) (c)).
 Individual systems of support are warranted in other circumstances as well (e.g., when problem behavior is interfering with educational progress).